Frequently Asked Questions

 May I bring my skateboard or roller blades?

-No. The use of skateboards and roller blades is prohibited on all campus roadways, paths, bike paths, and in all areas of the college.
-You must carry, not ride, these items around campus.
-You are subject to a citation by the campus police department, or college disciplinary action, if you violate this policy.
+No. Being a very hilly campus, for safety reasons use of skateboards and rollerblades is prohibited on all campus roadways, paths, bike paths, and in all areas of the college.
+You must not ride these items around campus.
+You may receive a citation by the campus police department, or college disciplinary action, if you violate this policy.

 back to top